xaya/xid/doc/rpc.md

 #### <a id="getcurrentstate">`getcurrentstate`</a>

-This method retrieves information about the current state of Xid.
-This includes the [full state](#json-full) as well as general information about the state of the Xid daemon (e.g. how far it is synced to the blockchain).
+This method retrieves information about the current state of XID.
+This includes the [full state](#json-full) as well as general information about the state of the XID daemon (e.g. how far it is synced to the blockchain).

 The returned data is a JSON object of the following form: